What is Teeth Whitening?

 The teeth whitening methods offered here at Morris County Dental Associates include:

-– Those who want a minimal financial investment & want to walk out with a whitening solution today.
+– We recommend this whitening method for those who want a minimal financial investment & want to walk out with a whitening solution today.

-– Those who want a minimal financial investment & don’t mind two appointments.
+– This whitening method is for those who want a minimal financial investment & don’t mind two appointments.

 KOR® – MAX KOR®

-– Those who don’t mind a larger financial investment in exchange for a greater level of improvement.
+– If you don’t mind a larger financial investment in exchange for a greater level of improvement, then we recommend this option for you.

-– Those who want to try for the best level of whitening possible, and do not have a “difficult situation” to contend with.
+– Made for patients who want to try for the best level of whitening possible, and do not have a “difficult situation” to contend with.

 – Those who want to try for the best level of whitening possible, or have difficult conditions to treat: tetracycline staining, fluorosis, past history of whitening.